abe-winter/abe-winter.github.io/_posts/2022-04-29-moviepaas.md

 Over time they developed these businesses into frictionless, but also moatless, models[^moatless], and got cloned by companies who could operate them more cheaply.

 [^moatless]: [7 powers guy on acquired pod](https://www.acquired.fm/episodes/7-powers-with-hamilton-helmer). business author who writes about competition thinks uber doesn't have a moat.
 Find the 'network effects' paragraph that talks about 'meaningful profitability'.
 IMO this is a right take on uber + all gig businesses -- creating a gig labor force is hard, stealing one that has already been created is easy.
 The whole point of gig labor is low barrier to entry and part-time-ness.
 Exclusivity is anathema.

+Content, with the possible exception of fleabag season 2, isn't a moat in the infinite content world.

 Another element of fraud is 'did the victim *not* know it was a lie', were they actually fooled.
 This one is harder because there have been voices saying 'if you do your diligence, it's obvious that these aren't working'.